miwermi/surfs-up/README.md

 ## Sumarizing and Making an Analysis

-While my investory and I are obviously very excited, our data is a little all over the place.
-We needed to decide whether to restrict it to the station whre the shop will be (if that is 100% decided) - or take all of the stations into consideration, and look at temperatures and preciptation totals at each one individually and compare averages (regardless of data points).
-For starters, and since the board meeting is coming up, I'll wrangle everythign I can for the spot we are most interested in.
+While it's fantasitc how excited both I and my investor are in my business venture, our data is a little all over the place and needs to find some focus and consistency.
+We need to decide whether to restrict it to the station where the shop will be (if that is 100% decided) - or take all of the stations into consideration, and look at temperatures and precipitation totals at each one individually, and then compare averages (regardless of data points).
+For starters, and since the board meeting is coming up soon, I'll wrangle everything I can for the spot we are most interested in.